vdsabev/karma-mocha-console/README.md

-# karma-mocha-console
+# karma-mocha-demo

-A sample unit test project with Karma, Mocha, Chai, and PhantomJS.
+A simple unit test project with Karma, Mocha, Chai, and PhantomJS.
+Works in both console and browser.